CAADE/C3/README.md

-# CAADE
+# UHC
-Cloud Aware Application Development Environment is a reference architecture that targets application developers.
-CAADE pulls together a set of tools to simplify the development of cloud aware applications.
+Unified Hybrid Cloud is a reference architecture that targets application developers.
+UHC pulls together a set of tools to simplify the development of cloud aware applications.

 This repository contains the design and a simple interactive reference architecture of the design.
 The reference architeture is written using [sailsjs](http://sailsjs.org/) a nodejs MVC framework.

 ## Design
-The design/spec of CAADE is presented in the ./design directory and can be accessed [here](design/README.md)
+The design/spec of UHC is presented in the ./design directory and can be accessed [here](design/README.md)

 The design uses [plantuml](http://plantuml.com/) and [markdown language](https://guides.github.com/features/mastering-markdown/) to document the architecture.